Shirish Kunder

 Shirish Kunder (born 24 May 1973) is an Indian filmmaker and film editor.
-After working as an editor for several films, Kunder made his directorial debut with Jaan-E-Mann (2006).
-He is married to choreographer and film director Farah Khan whom he met while working on her 2004 film Main Hoon Na.
+After working as an editor for several films, he made his directorial debut with Jaan-E-Mann (2006).
+He is married to choreographer and film director Farah Khan, whom he met while working on her 2004 film Main Hoon Na.

-Early and personal life
+Early life

 Kunder was born on 24 May 1973 in Mangalore, Karnataka, India.
 He was brought up in Mumbai.
 He studied Electronics & Telecommunications Engineering at the SDM College of Engineering and Technology in Dharwad.

 Career

 Kunder worked as an electronics engineer for Motorola for four years before changing profession.
-He worked as an editor for several films beginning with Champion (2000), before turning to direction with Jaan-E-Mann.
+He worked as an editor for several films beginning with Champion (2000), a film featuring songs by Anu Malik and Anand Raj Anand, with playback singing by Shankar Sahney and Hema Sardesai. before turning to direction with Jaan-E-Mann.
 The film starred Salman Khan, Akshay Kumar and Preity Zinta, and was released on 20 October 2006.
 The film was critically acclaimed for its innovative visual narrative style.

 He co-produced his wife's directorial Tees Maar Khan, alongside Twinkle Khanna and Ronnie Screwvala.
 Kunder had also co-written the film with his brother Ashmith Kunder and composed the title track and film score.
 The film starred Akshay Kumar, Katrina Kaif and Akshaye Khanna, and was released on 24 December 2010.

-Kunder's second directorial venture was the sci-fi comedy Joker, which he wrote, produced, directed, edited, and score.
-The film starred Akshay Kumar, Sonakshi Sinha and Shreyas Talpade, and was released on 31 August 2012.

 Kunder's third directorial venture was an 18-minute short film titled Kriti, a psychological thriller, featuring Manoj Bajpayee, Radhika Apte and Neha Sharma.
 It was released on YouTube on 22 June 2016.

 Kunder also wrote the humour column "Shirishly Speaking" for the Indian national daily newspaper DNA between 2016 and 2017.

 Kunder's fourth directorial was the Netflix Original Mrs. Serial Killer, starring Jacqueline Fernandez, Manoj Bajpayee and Mohit Raina in the main lead roles.
 It was released on 1 May 2020.